jsbien/typoglyphs/README.md

 Clicking on the glyph ID displayes the metadata in the side panel.
-The metadata consists of the content of the appropriate keywords file, which always exists, and the appropriate description file, which exits only for some glyphs.
+The metadata consists of the content of the appropriate keywords file, which always exists, and the appropriate description file, which exists only for some glyphs.

 Clicking on the glyph images switches the display to a special windows